rajarshimaitra/rust-nostr/VISION.md

 As odd as might seem, such a simple protocol is getting more dev attention than many of the "well designed" existing alternate social media.

-The project already has many [example implementation](https://github.com/fiatjaf/tonostr#small-list-of-software-that-implement-the-nostr-protocol-somehow) and the list is growing every day.
+The project already got a ton of dev interest and a rich ecosystem of [libraries, apps, relays](https://github.com/aljazceru/awesome-nostr) have been developed by the community in almost no time.
+And the list is growing every day.

 The Telegram chat has around 400 members and growing every day.